Vinothsuku/vizdxp/README.md

 - By **Default** - chart types and aggregations are applied based on columns selected by user, null rows are removed, date fields are converted to multiple subfields
 - Highly **Customizable**
 - No more static reports
-- Chart types included in v0.0.4 - Scatter, Bar, Pie, Heatmap, Histogram and Box plots
+- Chart types included - Scatter, Bar, Pie, Heatmap, Histogram and Box plots

 ## Installation

-- pip install vizdxp
+pip install vizdxp

 Run: python -m vizdxp